Thomas-Amann-IPAustralia/Tripwire/README.md

-Here is a user-friendly `README.md` tailored for your repository, incorporating the specific logic, configuration, and automation details found in your uploaded files.

----

 # IP First Response: Tripwire

 **Tripwire** is a Python-based monitoring and change-detection engine designed to support the **IP First Response (IPFR)** platform.